 As electrons are the atomic basis of cellular energy, transferring them between molecules means that NAD+ works almost like recharging a battery.
 A battery goes flat because its electrons are used up to provide energy.
 The electrons cannot return to their charged state without a jolt, and it is the same in our cells.
-NAD+ gives the molecules the jolt they need to become active again, and in this way, NAD+ is able to increase or decrease enzyme activity, gene expression, and cell signaling.
+NAD+ gives the molecules the jolt they need to become active again, and in this way, NAD+ is able to increase or decrease enzyme activity, gene expression, and cell signalling.

 Due to its critical importance in the body, most organisms can produce NAD+ in a few alternative ways.
 Humans like us have three major pathways to create NAD+: the de novo pathway, the Preiss–Handler pathway, and the salvage pathway.

 In biochemistry, de novo means that a molecule is created directly from another molecule: in the case of NAD+, the niacin molecule is built from scratch using the essential amino acid L-tryptophan (TRP).
 The de novo is the only non-vitamin B3 pathway for the creation of NAD+.
-Boosting the level of de novo synthesis is also one possible therapeutic route to NAD+ repletion that researchers are exploring.

 The Preiss–Handler pathway is one of the vitamin B3 pathways and starts with either nicotinic acid (NA) or niacinamide (NAR).
 The NA or NAR present in the food we consume is then converted via a series of enzymatic reactions into NAD+.
 As the above diagram shows, this pathway and the de novo pathway both join at the point where they become NaNM and continue along the same path to become NAD+.
 Niacin is perhaps the best known name for nicotinic acid, and as a 2020 human trial showed, niacin increases NAD+ significantly in muscle tissue.